Distributed Stochastic Momentum Tracking with Local Updates: Achieving Optimal Communication and Iteration Complexities: Numerical Examples

 \subsection{Nonconvex Logistic Regression}

-We next consider the logistic regression problem with a nonconvex regularizer, shown in \eqref{eq:ncvx_logistic}.
-The parameter $\omega$ is set to $\omega = 0.05$ and $[x]_q$ denotes the $q$-th element of $x\in\R^p$.
-All the other experimental settings are identical to those in Subsection \ref{subsec:sims_scvx}.
+We next consider the logistic regression problem with a nonconvex regularizer, defined in \eqref{eq:ncvx_logistic}.
+The parameter $\omega$ is set to $0.05$, and $[x]_q$ denotes the $q$-th element of $x\in\R^p$.
+All other experimental settings are identical to those in Subsection \ref{subsec:sims_scvx}.

-The results shown in Figure~\ref{fig:ncvx_logistic} reinforce our findings from the strongly convex case. \DSMTL~achieves the fastest convergence among all the distributed methods, especially on a large network (Figures~\ref{fig:ncvx_logistic_n100} and \ref{fig:ncvx_logistic_Q20_n100}).
-Both \DSMTL~and LED attain similar accuracy as SCAFFOLD with sufficiently many communication rounds.
-When the number of local update is increased from $Q = 10$ to $Q=20$, the final error is also reduced.
-Such phenomenon corroborates the theoretical findings in \eqref{eq:ncvx_teta} that the final error is inversely proportional to the number of local update $Q$.
+The results shown in Fig.~\ref{fig:ncvx_logistic} reinforce our findings from the strongly convex case. \DSMTL~achieves the fastest convergence among all the distributed methods, especially on the large, more poorly connected network (Fig.~\ref{fig:ncvx_logistic_n100} and Fig.~\ref{fig:ncvx_logistic_Q20_n100}).
+With sufficiently many communication rounds, \DSMTL~and LED attain final accuracies close to that of SCAFFOLD, though LMT consistently converges faster.
+Increasing the number of local updates from $Q = 10$ to $Q=20$ further reduces the final error.
+This phenomenon corroborates the theoretical findings in \eqref{eq:ncvx_teta}, which indicates that the final error is inversely proportional to the number of local updates $Q$.